jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 Data extortion
-Ransomware operators have multiple opportunities to monetize their attacks, all of which are linked to dataencrypting, deleting, or publishing it.
+Ransomware operators have multiple opportunities to monetize their attacks, all of which are linked to data–encrypting, deleting, or publishing it.
-Because of the sensitivity of many organizations data, some threat actors have turned to exfiltrating data for ransom without ever deploying an actual ransomware payload.
+Because of the sensitivity of many organizations’ data, some threat actors have turned to exfiltrating data for ransom without ever deploying an actual ransomware payload.
 Microsoft has observed that